MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ### Anatomical nomenclature

-Nomenclature for vertebral laminae follows that of Wilson (1999).
+Nomenclature for vertebral laminae follows that of Wilson (1999) except that lamina abbreviations such as SPRL are capitalised.

 The average elongation index (aEI) of a centrum is defined following Chure et al. (2010:385) as its length divided by the mean of its posterior height and width.